ikbosah/tracegraph/README.md

 * Software verification and validation
 * Observability and distributed tracing

-TraceGraph does not claim to formally prove that software is correct for all possible inputs.
+TraceGraph does not formally prove that software is correct for all possible inputs.
 Instead, it verifies important properties over the executions that were actually observed.

-In precise terms:
+More precisely:

 > TraceGraph constructs a runtime behavior graph from observed execution events and checks graph, temporal, and differential properties against approved semantic baselines.